sudheerj/datastructures-algorithms/src/java1/algorithms/binary/reverseBits/ReverseBits.md

 Output: 268435456

 **Algorithmic Steps:**
 This problem is solved with the help of **Bitwise operations**.
 The main intution of this algorithm is to retrieve each bit individually from least significant bit to the most significant bit and place that bit in the reversed position of a new number.
-As a result, the least signicant bits moved to most significant bit side and vice-versa.
+As a result, the least significant bits moved to most significant bit side and vice-versa.
 The algorithmic approach can be summarized as follows:

 1. Get the number `num` as input parameter.